Do Holly Trees Have Deep Roots? (And Are They Invasive?)

 Can Holly Tree Roots Damage a Foundation?

-One nickname that holly plants have been given is the name: foundation plants.
-This is because they are a popular choice for homeowners to plant around their house.
-These are usually as bushes and shrubs.
+One nickname that Holly Plants have been given is Foundation Plants.
+This is because they are a popular choice for homeowners to plant around their houses.

-Holly tree roots do have a chance of becoming invasive.
-This increases if they do not get a proper amount of water, sunlight, and all the other nutrients they require in order to survive.
-What happens then?
-Well, at that point the tree roots might start to branch out far away from the original root system.
+Nonetheless, one thing to keep in mind before planting this tree is that the roots do have a chance of becoming invasive.
+This increases if they do not get a proper amount of water, sunlight, and all the other nutrients they require to survive.
+At that point, the tree roots might start to branch out far away from the original root system.

 Can Holly Grow Back From Roots?

-If your holly plant is giving you any trouble, the best option is to cut it down or remove it so it cannot cause any more damage to your yard and/or garden.
-The mere mention of getting rid of your holly plant might cause you to immediately balk at these words.
-However, sometimes the only option for the homeowner/gardener/or whatever you choose to call yourself is to get rid of the irritant.
+If your Holly plant is giving you any trouble, the best option is to cut it down or remove it so it cannot cause any more damage to your yard and/or garden.

-Remember that holly bushes can be invasive so sometimes the only option is to remove the plant completely from your garden or yard.
-If all you do is cut it down and leave the roots in the dirt, then the holly plant can grow back at some point.
+Remember that Holly bushes can be invasive, so sometimes the only option is to remove the plant completely from your garden or yard.
+If all you do is cut it down and leave the roots in the dirt, the Holly plant can grow back at some point.

 How Long Does a Holly Tree Live?

-These plants can live as long as a hundred or a hundred and fifty years.
-Actually, the oldest holly tree in existence lived to be about 600 years old in Spain.
+A Holly tree can live as long as a hundred to even a hundred and fifty years or beyond.
+Actually, the oldest Holly tree in existence lived to be about 600 years old in Spain.

 This is obviously not the norm.
-Chances are your holly plant is not going to live to be six hundred years old, but it could very well outlive a person’s average lifespan.
-Helping a holly plant live for a couple of decades is not something that is going to be easy.
-It is going to require a lot of work and tending from the gardener.
+Chances are your Holly plant will not live to be six hundred years old, but it could very well outlive a person’s average lifespan.
+Helping a Holly plant live for a couple of decades is not something that is going to be easy.
+It will require a lot of work and tending from the gardener.

-Proper watering, giving it the right amount of sunlight, taking care of it during drastic temperature changes, and making sure the holly plant has a good supply of nutrients are just some things you can do to help it along.
+Proper watering, giving it the right amount of sunlight, taking care of it during drastic temperature changes, and ensuring the Holly plant has a good supply of nutrients are just some things you can do to help it along.

 Can You Plant Holly Bushes Near a House?

-A common nickname that holly plants have are foundation plants.
-The reason they are called this is because they are a popular choice for homeowners to plant around the foundation of their house.
-While visually they may look great when you see them around the perimeter of your house, the fact of the matter is it is a bad spot to put holly plants.
+While visually they may look great when you see them around the perimeter of your house, the fact of the matter is it is a bad spot to put Holly plants.
+Keep a distance of about two feet from the house or even more if they must be near your house.

-Holly tree roots are extraordinarily strong.
-If they were, they would not be called invasive roots to begin with.
-The best way to prevent them from affecting the foundation of your house or underground pipes is to plant it a good distance away from the house.
-Not that it has to be on the other side of the yard, but at a bare minimum, it should be about two feet away from the house.
+Holly tree roots are extraordinarily strong, which could be dangerous for your house.
+The best way to prevent them from affecting the foundation of your house or underground pipes is to plant them a good distance away from it.

-So, in order to prevent problems, do not plant holly plants too close to the house.
+So, to prevent problems, do not plant Holly plants too close to the house.
 Even if they could be used as privacy and a way to deter robbers, it is not worth it in the end.

 Will Holly Bushes Grow Back if Cut Down?

-However, if your intention is just to trim or cut your holly plant to prepare for the changing seasons, you can rest easy.
+However, you can rest easy if you intend to trim or cut your Holly plant to prepare for the changing seasons.
 They will grow back even after you cut them.
 This is provided they get a decent amount of sun, of course.

 What Do Holly Tree Roots Look Like?

-At first glance, they resemble little tendrils or tentacles emerging from the root of the tree.
-It is a little strange the first time you look at it, but many smaller roots that can emerge from the main one.
-This just further proves that holly plants are very invasive.
+At first glance, the roots of Holly plants resemble little tendrils or tentacles emerging from the tree’s root.
+The tap roots may appear a little strange the first time you look at them, but many smaller roots can emerge from the main one.
+This just further proves that Holly plants are very invasive.

 Their roots are so large, deep, and overwhelming.
 They are lovely plants to look at and grow in your garden or yard.
-However, you really have to think about whether you want to take a risk.
+However, you have to consider whether you want to take a risk.
 For homeownership and how expensive homes are nowadays, sometimes the risk is not worth it.

 Final Thoughts

-And there is everything you ever needed to know about holly plants and their roots my fellow garden lovers.
-Holly tree roots are very deep and can easily become invasive depending on how many holly plants you have and if you are taking care of them properly.
+And there is everything you need to know about Holly plants and their roots, my fellow garden lovers.
+Holly tree roots are very deep and can easily become invasive depending on how many holly plants you have and if you take care of them properly.

 The best way to avoid any issues is by keeping these plants at least two feet away from your house, giving them all the water and nutrients, they need, and making sure they get an adequate amount of sunlight during the day.